 This is a no-sew, no-glue, no-cut project that should be easy to create in about 30 minutes.

 Do you know how to DIY a burlap wreath?

 I began searching through blogs for tutorials on how to create my wreath, watched a million YouTube videos, looked at more blogs…and, basically, my eyes crossed and glazed over.

 Everyone does their wreaths differently and there is not one magic tutorial, BUT gathering those ideas, this is my version of the burlap wreath with a little holiday spin for you.

-2 Rolls of Burlap, 5 inches wide & 10 yards long (here is a great source and here is a great source)
+2 Rolls of Burlap, 5 inches wide & 10 yards long- do not purchase wired burlap, just the regular kind! (here is a great source and here is a great source)

 18″ wire wreath form